dcsoft-yyf/BlazorWASMPackager/README.md

 ## Benefits
 1. **Ease of Use**
    - This software contains only one file: `BlazorWASMPackager.html`.
-That's right, just one HTML file!`BlazorWASMPackager-en.html` is English version.
+That's right, just one HTML file!
    - This HTML file is directly placed in the root folder of the published Blazor WebAssembly program (usually the `wwwroot` folder) and can be used by opening it with a mainstream browser, without relying on any third-party software.
    - Provides visual progress feedback and detailed processing logs
    - Supports custom output file names and script merging rules